 The Sherpa practices have Mindfulness at their essence.
 Your attention has to be fully present in order to practice them.

 The Sherpa practices take Mindfulness further…

 For example, in Transformation Yoga, you are very mindfully present with the gentle movement and stretching and breathing in harmony with these.
-But rather than being mindful of anything and everything you are experiencing (pure Mindfulness), you are purposely directing your attention – focussing it on both breath and movement – which then releases tension and pain and re-connects you with ease and wellbeing.
+But rather than being mindful of anything and everything you are experiencing, you are purposely directing your attention – focusing it on both breath and movement – which then releases tension and pain and re-connects you with ease, wellbeing and flow.

 In Pure Meditation Foundation, again you are very mindfully present, but you are also training the mind not just to develop more mindfulness, but also focus and concentration and any Meditation practice should develop this.
 However, practicing the specific affirmation and visualisation aspects of Pure Meditation Foundation means that the mind is also harnessing its own power to develop all-important inner strength, positivity and resilience.

-Since 2001, Paul has been training and teaching individuals and groups in self-development, well-being and stress management practices.
+Since 2001, Paul has been training and teaching individuals and groups in self-development, self mastery, well-being and stress management practices.

-Paul is a student of Mata Yogananda Mahaysaya Dharma’s Yogic teachings – the source of the Sherpa practices.
-He has personally practised these teachings for virtually all of his adult life – finding them to be powerfully life-enhancing in every way.
+Paul has personally practiced Yogic self-mastery practices for virtually all of his adult life – finding them to be powerfully life-enhancing in every way, especially Kriya Meditation.

 Paul’s skills and experience have been crystallised in the Sherpa package of well-being and performance-enhancing practices.

 * Open Pathway Retreat Centre & Training College, Somerset, England